ShanicePearce/ShanicePearce/README.md

 - 👋 Hi, I’m @ShanicePearce
 - 👀 I’m interested in database management, reading and gaming
 - 🌱 I’m currently studying Information Technology
-- 💞️ I’m looking to collaborate on an app for locating specific shops easily to see if they are open or not
 - 📫 How to reach me - s3927620@student.rmit.edu.au

 <!---